For certain types of research, using a non-confidential or anonymous survey can make all the difference in terms of project success.

 Another important factor that may impact your decision about whether to use an anonymous survey or not is your relationship with your target audience.
 The better your relationship, the more safely you can opt for using a non-confidential (open) survey, as people will be more eager to provide you with feedback if you already have a good history.

-How to create an anonymous survey
+How to make an anonymous survey

 1. Don’t use custom variables or other identifiable custom data